(GENGHIS KHAN and the GREAT MONGOL EMPIRE – continued)

 Mongke representation today in Mongolia

 However burdensome the position, there was no shortage of young men from Genghis Khan's extended family eager to become the next Great Khan.
 Ogedei's widow, Toregene, began administering Ogedei's estate, ruling her late husband's realm in his name and acting as regent for her eldest son, Guyuk, in his late thirties.
 Military operations slowed, including a reprieve of the fighting in Korea.
-Fighting began among men in the extended family.
+Conflict arose among men in the extended ruling family.
 In 1246, Guyuk was able to buy support and win selection as Ogedei's successor.
 He showered gifts on people whose support he continued to seek, from princes to lowly scribes, as if money was in endless supply.

-Under Mongke Khan's, women could own property and pursue litigation.
+Under Mongke Khan, women could own property and pursue litigation.
 They served as auxiliaries in the military, remaining hidden in the encampment during combat but joining the fight if an emergency made that necessary.
 Clergymen and monks were exempted from labor on community projects.

 Some Christians in Baghdad used the coming of the Mongols as an opportunity to free themselves from Muslim rule or to avenge past wrongs, and Mongol military leaders, as was their habit, used such conflicts to their advantage.
-Within Hulegu’s army were Christians and Shi’a Muslim, and they are said to have been the most fervent participants in attacking Baghdad’s Sunni Muslim inhabitants.
+Within Hulegu’s army were Christians and Shi’a Muslims, and they are said to have been the most fervent participants in attacking Baghdad’s Sunni Muslim inhabitants.
 In 1258, Baghdad was destroyed and many Sunni inhabitants butchered, while Christians and Shi’a Muslims were spared.
-The conquest of Baghdad ended the Abbasid caliphate there and Baghdad as an Islamic spiritual capital.
+The conquest of Baghdad ended the Abbasid caliphate and Baghdad as an Islamic spiritual capital.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.